No Palantir in the NHS! Campaign Toolkit

 • You could start by running political education events or workshops on Palantir and the NHS contract.
 Get in touch with Health Workers for a Free Palestine if you would like help with this – we have workshop templates!

-• You can leaflet at local community events, Palestine marches, and outside hospitals – use our pre-developed leaflet!
+• You can leaflet at local community events, Palestine marches, and outside hospitals – use one of our pre-developed leaflets!
+Click here for leaflet one | Click here for leaflet 2

 • You can pass motions at your local union branch using the Just Treatment model union motion.